OSHA Violations Attorneys in Texas

 OSHA inspectors have the right to show up at any time.

-If there is a workplace injury or a death in the workplace, OSHA is going to get there as quickly as possible to investigate.
-They may show up to review reports of potential violations.
+If there is an injury or a death in the workplace, OSHA is going to get there as quickly as possible to investigate.
+They may show up with prior notice or unannounced to review reports of potential violations.
 Their appearance may be completely arbitrary or driven by complaints from disgruntled employees, landowners, or other parties.
-This is the most important thing to remember: employers have the right to protect themselves by hiring an OSHA attorney.
+The most important thing to remember is this: employers have the right to protect themselves by hiring an OSHA attorney.

 OSHA violations are classified as follows:

-With 25+ years' experience, the Houston OSHA lawyers at Hendershot, Cannon & Hisey, P.C. are prepared to defend employers against these and all other types of violations.
+With decades of collective experience, our attorneys at HC are prepared to defend employers against these and other types of OSHA violations.
 We will take immediate action to prevent, mitigate, reduce, or eliminate citations.
 When possible, we can appear on site during the OSHA inspection.
 On these occasions, we strive to negotiate a positive outcome with an OSHA inspector on the spot if appropriate.

-However, through negotiation with OSHA we may be able to mitigate those costs and / or reduce the level of the classification of the alleged violation.
+Though the consequences of SVEP are steep, there may exist opportunity for negotiation with OSHA to mitigate those costs and / or reduce the level of the classification of the alleged violation(s).

-For legal counsel and an initial consultation, call (713) 489-2028 or contact us online.
-Our OSHA defense attorneys are prepared to handle cases anywhere in Texas and throughout the U.S. from our office in Houston.
+For an initial consultation, call (713) 489-2028 or contact us online.
+Our OSHA violations attorneys are prepared to handle cases anywhere in Texas and the U.S. from our office in Houston.
 We are also available by appointment in Galveston, Sugar Land, San Antonio, Austin, and Corpus Christi.